*NEW SERVICE* Social media audit

 At the heart of every great film should be a sound marketing strategy.
 A clear strategy will focus your efforts whether you are seeking traditional, hybrid or self distribution of your film.
-This should be established from the script stage, before seeking investment and before production starts.
+This should be established with an appropriate budget from the script stage, before seeking investment and before production starts.
 In today’s distribution landscape, only films with a clearly defined marketing strategy will be successful.

--identify (in minute detail) your target audience and create a strategy and tactical marketing plan to reach them,
+-identify your core audience and create a strategy and tactical marketing plan to reach them;

--researching key “influencers” who can help you reach audiences to whom they have access,
+-research key “influencers” who can help you reach audiences to whom they have access;

 Consulting and Training